Women and News

 Although there has been a steady increase in the number of women professionals over the past 20 years, most mainstream press coverage continues to rely on men as experts in the fields of business, politics and economics.
-Women in the news are more likely to be featured in stories about accidents, natural disasters, or domestic violence than in stories about their professional abilities or expertise.
+Women in the news are spoken about with language that has sexist connotations and are more likely to be featured in stories about accidents, natural disasters, or domestic violence than in stories about their professional abilities or expertise.

 Women and Sports

 Women athletes are also given short shrift in the media: men account for 96% of sports news on TV and on ESPN, the world top-ranked sports website.[xii]
 Even though 40% of games played are women’s sports, they receive only 4% of media coverage.[xiii]